 Playing Games Improves Background Knowledge

-Additionally, playing vocabulary or word games improve factual knowledge by improving vocabulary.
+Additionally, playing vocabulary or word games improves factual knowledge by improving vocabulary.
 “Vocabulary knowledge could be considered a proxy for a person’s background knowledge.”
 The Journal of Educational Research, Volume 2, 2009.
 Playing games can improve a student’s memory of vocabulary which improves their factual knowledge base which then improves their comprehension skills.

 Alemi (2010, 435) found that word games had a “positive effect on vocabulary development” among the students in her study.
 Huyen and Nga’s (2003) research found that games (1) create a relaxed environment that helps students learn and recognize words; (2) introduce friendly, competitive activities that energize students and increase active participation; and (3) improve students’ communicative competence through the review and practice of vocabulary.Vocabulary Games: More than Just Wordplay

-For direct instruction and specific activities on improving factual knowledge and vocabulary, learn more about our Reading Program.
+For direct instruction and specific activities on improving factual knowledge and vocabulary, learn more about our Summer Reading Program.
 The program integrates the five principles of reading seamlessly with step-by-step activities, games, and video lessons.